 If you’re after an everyday convertible laptop and have a rather limited budget at your disposal, you should have a look at Lenovo’s Yoga 500 series, also known as the Flex 3 in the US and some other regions.

-We talked about the 15-inch model in a previous post, and this time we’ll analyze the more compact version, the Yoga 500 14, which comes with a 14-inch display.
+the 15-inch model in a previous post, and this time we’ll analyze the more compact version, the Yoga 500 14, which comes with a 14-inch display.
 Our configuration also includes a Core i7-6500U processor, 8 GB of RAM, an Nvidia 920M graphics chip and a FHD IPS touchscreen, selling for around $750 at the time of the post in the US and around 700 EUR over here, across the pond.
 The base model with a Core i3 processor starts at $550.

 The 14-inch Yoga is in most ways similar to the 15-inch model, but of course more compact and lighter.
 So if you do want a computer for everyday use in a smaller and easier to carry around package, this might be the one for you.
 It’s not without flaws though, so stick around to find out all you should know before deciding if this Yoga 500 14 is a good buy or not.

 Lenovo Yoga 500 14ISK (Flex 3 14 -80R30009US)

 Screen 14.0 inch, 1920 x 1080 px, IPS, glossy, touch